 Note: If you have multiple Firewalla AP7s, any SSID created will apply to all of them.
 The Firewalla AP7s are installed as a set.

 - Network: The LAN or VLAN for the SSID.
-(Note: Wi-Fi can only be created on VLANs using the same ports as the LAN the Firewalla AP7 is wired to.)
+(Note: Wi-Fi can only be created on networks using the same ports as the LAN the Firewalla AP7 is wired to.)

 - User/Group (optional): When connected, assign devices to a user/group automatically.